f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 -----------------
 You have now completed your first WAF policy deployment on F5 XC.
-This policy can be re-used for other applications in the ACME environment and the exclusions you configured are only applied to this specific Azure application.
+This policy can be re-used for other applications in the ACME environment and the exclusions you configured are only applied to this specific application.
 New applications that utilize the WAF policy configured will not have these exclusions allowing you to quickly scale and manage exlusions on a per application basis while the policy can stay the same.

 **End of Lab 1:**  This concludes Lab 1, feel free to review and test the